bpype/blender-studio-pipeline/docs/addons/cloudrig/organizing-bones.md

 In Blender, bones can be organized using [Bone Collections](https://docs.blender.org/manual/en/latest/animation/armatures/bones/bone_collections.html), or [Bone Selection Sets](https://docs.blender.org/manual/en/dev/addons/animation/bone_selection_sets.html), if you use that addon.

 ## Bone Collections
-If you generate the Cloud Basic Human metarig and select the generated rig, you should be able to find this panel under **Sidebar(N panel)->CloudRig->Bone Collections**:
+There are a couple of quick ways to access the Bone Collections UI in CloudRig; You can find them under **Sidebar(N panel)->CloudRig->Bone Collections**:

 <img src="/media/addons/cloudrig/sidebar_collections.png" width=500>

-You can also summon this collection list menu using Shift+M on a CloudRig armature.
+You can also summon them using Shift+M on a CloudRig armature.

 ## Organizing Bones
 If you want to customize which generated bones get placed in which bone collections, you can do this using Bone Sets.